 Description: Do not include debug code when compiling to a file.
 This option is ignored if not compiling to a file.
 Factory Default: RST 28 instructions are included.

-GUI Equivalent: This is an advanced setting, viewable by clicking on the "Advanced" radio button at the bottom of the Project Options | Compiler dialog box.
-Uncheck "Include RST 28 instructions."
+GUI Equivalent: This is an advanced setting, viewable by clicking on the "Advanced" radio button at the bottom of the Project Options Compiler dialog box.
+Select "Never, disables debugging" under "Include RST 28 instructions."